 The biggest payoff is the geothermal heating and cooling system.
 Conventional systems heat air with electricity or by burning natural gas when outside air is coldest.
 Conventional summer systems cool air when it is hottest, using electrical refrigeration.
 These methods of cooling and heating are expensive and contribute to global warming.

-At Audubon Greenwich, the earth heats itself and cools the building, taking advantage of the constant year-round temperature (about 54 degrees) of the ground 4 feet or more beneath the surface.
+At the Greenwich Audubon Center, the earth heats itself and cools the building, taking advantage of the constant year-round temperature (about 54 degrees) of the ground 4 feet or more beneath the surface.
 A liquid—chemically similar to antifreeze—is pumped underground into a grouping of pipes (made from recycled plastic).
 Liquid colder than 54 degrees is warmed, and liquid hotter than 54 degrees is cooled, both by the surrounding earth.
 The heated or cooled liquid (depending on the season) passes through the closed loop into the building, which it heats or cools as needed.
 That precise need is determined by computer-operated controls.

 The energy for changing the temperature comes from the sun-warmed earth, and it is free.
 The only added energy is electricity to circulate the liquid and run the heat pump.

 If you would like to arrange a tour of the facility, please contact the Center Director at 203-869-1350.